 Great Execution is the Ultimate Differentiator.Margaret Molloy

 A great example of using this type of real-time marketing was that of Snickers’ marketing activities during the World Cup in Brazil in 2014.
 One of the Uruguayan players, Luis Suarez, bit an Italian player.
-Snickers responded to this unusual situation very quickly by publishing a campaign with a visual depicting the bitten Snickers, the tagline saying, ‘More satisfying than Italian’ and ‘luissuarez’ hashtag.
+Snickers responded to this unusual situation very quickly by publishing a marketing campaign with a visual depicting the bitten Snickers, the tagline saying, ‘More satisfying than Italian’ and ‘luissuarez’ hashtag.
 The reaction made it big on Twitter since it referred to the very current situation and emotions of its recipients.

 Similarly, the masterful use of real-time marketing was presented by Oreo during the 2013 Super Bowl final.
 During the final match of the American football league, watched by millions and widely commented on social media, mainly on Twitter, absolute darkness fell unexpectedly due to a power supply failure at the stadium.
 The failure lasted for half an hour, during which the Oreo brand published on Twitter a picture of its cookie with a tagline saying, ‘You can still dunk in the dark’.
-The campaign had an amazing echo – almost 16 thousand retweets and 6.5 thousand ‘favourites’ on Twitter and even more likes on Facebook.
+The marketing campaign had an amazing echo – almost 16 thousand retweets and 6.5 thousand ‘favourites’ on Twitter and even more likes on Facebook.
 One could truly state that Oreo won this Super Bowl.

-An effective marketing strategy in real time translates into increased interest in the brand and its offer.
+An effective marketing strategy in real-time translates into increased interest in the brand and its offer.
 It builds the reach to customers — often at a global level — and acquires new ones.
 Real-time marketing strengthens the brand’s image, at the same time reducing the distance between the recipient and the brand.
 Recipients start to connect an event with a specific brand and, after some time, these two elements become inseparable.
 And this is a great way to promote own business and increase its popularity at a relatively low cost.

-The second approach – real-time data marketing – presumes a certain level of automation in organisation (use of marketing automation software enables efficient management and execution of advertising activities such as: sending emails, SMS messages, using social media, online advertisements, etc.; drives conversions; increases a number of leads and in the end generates more profits), allowing a response to customers’ changing behaviour.
+The second approach – real-time data marketing – presumes a certain level of automation in organisation (use of marketing automation software enables efficient management and execution of advertising activities such as: sending emails, SMS messages, using social media, online advertisements, etc.; drives conversions; increases a number of leads and in the end generates more profits), allowing a response to constantly changing customer behaviour.
 Consumers are impatient and wish to find and buy what they are looking for as quickly as possible.
 According to Forrester Research, as many as 89% of customers will stop using the company’s services as soon as they experience frustration related to the difficulty of finding the desired information or product for the first time.
-The statistics speak for themselves and act as a mobilizer for marketers who are forced to implement a more dialogic approach, tuning to customer expectations and matching their websites, shops or products to customer needs.
+The statistics speak for themselves and act as a mobilizer for marketers who are forced to implement a more dialogic approach, tuning to customer experience and matching their websites, shops or products to customer needs.
 It is therefore clear that, for gaining the best effects, it is crucial to control all campaign aspects during the whole customer lifecycle in omnichannel but at the same time – in real-time.

 Good marketers see consumers as complete human beings with all the dimensions real people have.Jonah Sachs